byuflowlab/DuctAPE.jl/docs/src/DuctAPE/tutorial.md

 ### Body Geometry

-We begin by defining a matrix of coordinates for the duct and another for the centerbody geometries.
+We begin by defining a matrix of coordinates for the duct and another for the center_body geometries.
 For example:

 ```@example tutorial